j-d-carmichael/quilk/README.md

 ### Latest commits
-1. Updated a few dependecies, including node-sass... they somehow made appear to made it even faster!!
+1. Updated a few dependecies, including node-sass... they somehow made it even faster!!
+1. Bug with chokidar resolving the full file path fixed in the js_fixed module for watchers.
 1. You can now use a json file or js module returning a js object representation of the json file.
 Using a js module opposed to a json opens to doors to nice comments... but also dynamically generating the output.
 Here are the docs for json or module: [https://jdcrecur.github.io/quilk/JSON-or-Module.html](https://jdcrecur.github.io/quilk/JSON-or-Module.html)